State College, PA - Centre County Adds 2 New COVID-19 Cases -

 Centre County Adds 2 New COVID-19 Cases

-The Pennsylvania Department of Health reported two new COVID-19 cases in Centre County on Wednesday, bringing its total to 232 since the first was reported on March 20.
+The Pennsylvania Department of Health reported two new COVID-19 cases in Centre County on Saturday, bringing the county's total to 241 since the first was reported on March 20.

-The county also had 94 new negative test results.
-A total of 5,042 patients in Centre County have tested negative.
+Centre County also had 239 new negative test results.
+A total of 5,576 patients in the county have tested negative for the virus.

-Statewide, the health department reported 849 new cases, increasing Pennsylvania's total to 92,148.
-Among the state's new cases on Wednesday, 230 are in Allegheny County and 90 are in Philadelphia.
+Statewide, the health department reported 813 new positives, increasing Pennsylvania's total to 94,689.
+Philadelphia accounted for 215 of the new cases and Allegheny County 105.

-A total of 774,378 patients in Pennsylvania have tested negative, an increase of 15,575 since Monday.
-Since July 1, 118,128 COVID-19 tests have been administered with 5,542 positive test results, according to the health department.
+A total of 817,634 patients in Pennsylvania have tested negative, an increase of 12,870 since Friday.
+Over the past seven days, 132,648 COVID-19 tests have been administered with 5,135 positive test results, according to the health department.

-An estimated 77 percent of patients — about 70,953 — have recovered, according to a DOH calculation.
+An estimated 77 percent of COVID-19 patients in Pennsylvania — about 72,910 — have recovered, according to a DOH calculation.

-The health also reported 25 new deaths attributed to the virus statewide, bringing Pennsylvania's total to 6,812.
+The health department also reported 17 new deaths attributed to the virus statewide, bringing Pennsylvania's total to 6,897.
 For Centre County, the health department has reported a total of eight COVID-19 deaths, the most recent on July 5.
 The Centre County Coroner's Office has only confirmed six, the most recent of those on May 27.
 Because the health department lists deaths by county of residency, it's possible a county resident died in another part of the state.

 *Note: Numbers do not include probable cases.
 Specific numbers for zip codes with 1-4 cases are redacted by the health department.